The Gardener's Network

 About Spaghnum Moss, Peat Pots and Pellets

-Peat Moss is heralded by gardeners, as a wonderful soil conditioner.
+Home gardeners know Sphagnum Peat Moss is a wonderful, organic soil conditioner.
 It helps to loosen and enrich the soil.
-Peat holds moisture, yet doesn't allow the soil to be too wet.
-It's loose nature leaves plenty of room for air, which is vital to healthy plant roots.
+Peat holds moisture, yet doesn’t allow the soil to be too wet.
+Its loose nature leaves plenty of room for air, which is vital to healthy plant roots.
+Peat moss is used to make peat pots and peat pellets, so your young seedlings begin life in a healthy, organic manner

-This wonderful gardening material is also what peat pots and pellets are made of.
-Peat pots holds seed starting soil, yet is soft enough for the plant roots to grow right through the walls of the pots.
-At transplanting time, the plant and pot are planted in the soil.
-Without having to remove the plant from the pot, transplanting shock is minimized.
+Peat pots hold seed starting soil, yet are soft enough for the plant roots to grow right through the walls of the pots.
+At transplanting time, the plant and pot are planted in the garden soil.
+This minimizes or eliminates transplanting shock.

 As a rule of thumb - It is time to transplant your seedlings, after the last frost in your area and when the roots of the plant begin to protrude from the sides of the peat pots or pellets.
 If inclement weather is keeping you from transplanting, and the roots are showing outside of the pot, you can repot the seedling, pot and all, into a larger one.

 Peat comes from Peatlands.
 A peatland is an ecosystem that develops in a bog.
-A lake or a pond holds rain and ground water.
+A lake or a pond holds rain and groundwater.
 Vegetation, largely spaghnum moss, grows, slowly filling the bog.
-As the spaghnum moss dies each year, it partially decays in the bog, creating spaghnum peat moss.
+As the sphagnum moss dies each year, it partially decays in the bog, creating sphagnum peat moss.

 More information on Peatlands

 Peat is natural and organic.
-Spaghnum moss is by far the largest component.
-Other major components of peat moss are: sedge, grasses, and other mossy plants.
+Sphagnum moss is by far the largest component.
+Other major components of peat moss are sedge, grasses, and other mossy plants.
 It may also contain a small amount of other plants, trees shrubs, insects and animal remains.

 Peat moss is acidic.
 The average pH is 4.0.
 Limestone, a natural element, may be added, to neutralize the pH.